 Vicodin is a pain reliever that is consider to be a narcotic drug.
 It is a part of the opiate drug family and is a combination of both acetaminophen (Tylenol) and hydrocodone.
 Some of you may refer to is as Norco, Anexsia, Xodol or Lorcet.
 Misuse of the drug can often lead to financial ruin, careers ending and the end of relationships.
 Long-term use, especially in extremely high dosages, can lead to a physical dependency on the medication.

-Signs and Symptoms Linked to the Misuse of Vicodin
+Signs and Symptoms Linked to the Vicodin Addiction and Abuse

 Individuals will often make the decision to increase their normal dosage in order to achieve the high they are used to getting.
 This is because their body gets accustomed to the Vicodin and needs a larger dosage in order to get the same high.
 The initial dose isn’t “cutting it” any longer.
 When users run out of the drug, they will sometimes steal, fake an injury or illness or “doctor shop” in order to get their hands on Vicodin.
 They will do whatever it takes to get it.
 Symptoms of overuse vary from user to user but normally include breathing difficulty, drowsiness, lightheadedness, headache, anxiety, confusion, dry mouth, constipation, ringing in the ears, stomach pain and seizures.